kmdalton/pymolcolorizer/README.md

 5. Select the "pymolcolorizer.py" file from the github repository you downloaded

 ## Usage example
-At the moment, pymolcolorizer provides a parser to color a structure by residue numbers specified in a csv file.
+At the moment, pymolcolorizer provides a parser to color a structure by chain ID and residue numbers specified in a csv file.
 Any colormap supported by your current Matplotlib version can be used.
 See (http://matplotlib.org/examples/color/colormaps_reference.html) for a list of compatible colormaps.
+Selection is not supported excepting by chain IDs supplied in the CSV file.

+To use pymolcolorizer, simply call colorFromCSV [CSV filename], [Colormap name] from within pymol.

+A pair of example files can be found in the examples directory.
+To run them for instance you might type. load examples/mmcpn.pdb colorFromCSV examples.mmcpn.csv, viridis

+This will color chain A and B of the MmCpn structure with the viridis colormap according to the values in the CSV file.
+The format for CSV input files is:
+ChainID,Residue Number(int),Value(float)

 ## License